John Trudell - an American Indian singer-songwriter and poet

 In Crazy Horse, John Trudell asks: "One does not sell the earth that people walk upon - we are the land?
 How do we sell our mother?
 How do we sell the stars?
 How do we sell the air?"

-John Trudell created also established himself as an actor, appearing in the films Thunderheart (1992), On Deadly Ground (1995) and Smoke Signals (1998).
+John Trudell also established himself as an actor, appearing in the films Thunderheart (1992), On Deadly Ground (1995) and Smoke Signals (1998).
 He was an adviser in the making of Incident at Oglala , which was directed by Michael Apted and produced by actor and director Robert Redford.

 Heather Rae spent over 10 years making a film about John Trudell, which was entitled simply Trudell and was released in 2005.
 The film was given its première the same year at the Sundance Film Festival.